Suicide among doctors: Response

 Historically, physicians who sought help for suicidal ideation sometimes faced professional punishments including risk of having their medical license revoked, future barriers to career advancement, and restrictions on professional privileges.
 However, many non-profit organizations and healthcare systems have begun developing tools and resources for physicians and other healthcare professionals to seek help and support as well as to address systemic barriers to treatment.
 Some professional organizations recommend that health organizations reform policy to allow physicians who want counseling to be able to access it with fewer professional penalties.

 In the media

 Do No Harm is a documentary film about physician suicide released in 2018.

 During the COVID-19 outbreak in New York City in 2020, doctor's deaths by suicide gained media attention.
 The story of Dr. Lorna Breen, an ER doctor at New York Presbyterian-Allen Hospital in Northern Manhattan, helped to gain awareness about this issue of mental health struggles, burnout, and suicide risk amongst doctors working through the crisis.

+In 2022, Austrian doctor Lisa-Maria Kellermayr committed suicide after a tweet she made criticizing opponents to coronavirus vaccination and safety protocols made her a target for cyberbullying and abuse.